 There are few things worse than needing access to cash but not knowing where it’s going to come from.
-But that’s exactly what happens when life gives us lemons.
 Unexpected life events can cost serious money, and often there’s a pretty tight timeframe to cough up the goods.
-If your brain is screaming, "I need money desperately," it can be tempting to turn to credit cards or take out a loan if you don't have an emergency fund.
+If your brain is screaming, “I need money desperately today,” it can be tempting to turn to credit cards or take out a loan if you don’t have an emergency fund.

 But we’re here to offer more creative ways to raise cash quickly without getting into debt!

 - How to have the right attitude when in desperate need of money

 - Things to avoid when you desperately need money

 - Thinking, “I need money desperately”?
 34 Ways to raise cash

 - How to avoid being in a place where you find yourself saying, “I need money desperately!”

 - Wondering, “How can I get $1000 ASAP?”